 The Farm entered its third generation when Victor, Edward's son, rented his first farm while still in high school and then purchased 160 acres in 1963.
 During Victor's career, farming began to shift from a lifestyle to more of a business oriented occupation.
 Vic grew the size of his operation to over 1000 acres and sold over 500 head of cattle by the year 2000.
 His ultimate goal was to have a farming operation large enough to support his family and make it possibel for his sons to continue to farm, if they so desired.

-At present, DeBlock Family Farms includes over 4000 acres of corn, soybeans and alfalfa hay, 80 commercial cow/calf pairs and three feeder-to-finish hog production facilities.
+At present, DeBlock Family Farms includes over 6000 acres of corn, soybeans and alfalfa hay, 100 commercial cow/calf pairs and four feeder-to-finish hog production facilities.
 The Farm has implemented GPS referenced yield monitoring, variable rate seeding and fertilizer application, and RTK controlled traffic patterns to minimize soil compaction.
 Conservation practices include development of CRP waterways and filter strips to conserve soil and improve water quality.
 All efforts are made to maximize our production while reducing overall cost, and enhance return for both our land owners and personal investments.
 Matt, John and Victor work full-time on the Farm and are focused on its growth and continued success.